 He’s currently worth close to $5 billion.
 Give or take a million or two.

 I am not a big fan of the expression “Leap and the net will appear.”
 More often, it works out to “Leap and the floor will appear.”

-Naiveté is about rejecting stupid definitions of maturity.
+But naiveté is about rejecting stupid definitions of maturity.
 It’s about brushing aside rules that no longer make any sense (if they ever did).

 Are you naive?

-Let us know about it in the comments, so we can mock your enemies and issue you an official permission slip to continue being (intelligently) naive.
+We’d like to issue you an official permission slip to continue being (intelligently) naive.